 While Here is how you listen was funded by the Ontario Arts Council, the project relied on support from cultural institutions for tickets to shows and events and access to meeting/ presentation space.
 We were fortunate to make partnerships with The Theatre Centre, Nightswimming Theatre, FADO, Tarragon Theatre, The Progress Festival, Workman Arts, The Art Gallery of Ontario, The Power Plant, DanceMakers, Gallery 44 and World Stage at Harbourfront Centre.

-This ^ documentary by Melisa Sofi charts the creation processes of ten young artists in the Here is how you listen collective.
+^This example of participant work, a documentary by Melisa Sofi, charts the creation processes of ten young artists in the Here is how you listen collective.
 The film follows their journies of making art, making mistakes, getting it right, dreaming, innovating and learning to work together, all while trying to finish grade 12.

 The Here is how you listen collective was: